 Meanwhile, scores were killed in various attacks attributed to Islamist militants, prompting further calls for action.

 On Sept.
-16-17, a night raid carried out by unknown gunmen claimed the lives of 32 villagers in three predominantly Christian communities, in Sanga Local Government Area in Kaduna State, which is much further south than the current center of Boko Haram operations.
+16-17, a night raid carried out by unknown gunmen claimed the lives of 32 villagers in three predominantly Christian communities, in Sanga Local Government Area in Kaduna State, which is much further south than the current center of an extremist group that is located primarily in Northern Nigeria operations.
 Attacks in central Nigeria are generally attributed to The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen, but, according to the Christian Association of Nigeria’s Sanga Local chapter, the recent upsurge of violence requires careful consideration from the authorities.
 In a statement issued on Tuesday, Sept.
 22, the local Christian group claims that ”over 300 lives of Christians have been wasted” in various attacks, since June.
 The latest violence, continues the statement, ”has clearly revealed that these attacks were carefully planned and carried out by some terrorist Islamic fundamentalists, mainly on Christians within the Local government”.

 ”Our children, women, including pregnant women and the aged, our clergymen, Churches, pastors’ residences and our properties have been the sole and main targets of these attacks” read the statement.